Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-X1T0H9QzoMc.md

 # [April 12th, 2022 Livestream](../2022-04-12.md)
 ## Q&A: Are you thinking about upgrading to UE5?
 https://www.youtube.com/watch?v=X1T0H9QzoMc
-This question was possibly duplicated with a more recent answer: [April 19th, 2022 Livestream Q&A: Are you guys planning to take advantage of Unreal Engine 5?](./yt-SXdsoQUxmA8.md) [https://www.youtube.com/watch?v=SXdsoQUxmA8](https://www.youtube.com/watch?v=SXdsoQUxmA8)
+This question was possibly duplicated with a more recent answer: June 28th, 2022 Livestream Q&A: Will you guys update to Unreal Engine 5? [https://www.youtube.com/watch?v=E-RhxpEtG5Q](https://www.youtube.com/watch?v=E-RhxpEtG5Q)

 ### Topics